syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Appearance.md

 ## Themes

-SfToolTip offers four built in themes for professional representation as follows.
+The SfToolTip offers four built-in themes for professional representation as follows:

 * Office2016Colorful
 * Office2016White
 * Office2016DarkGray
 * Office2016Black

-Theme can be applied to SfToolTip by following the below steps:
+Themes can be applied to the SfToolTip by using the following steps:

 1. [Load theme assembly](#load-theme-assembly)
 2. [Apply theme](#apply-theme)

 ### Load theme assembly

-**Syncfusion.Office2016Theme.WinForms** assembly should be added as reference to set theme for SfToolTip in any application:
+The Syncfusion.Office2016Theme.WinForms assembly should be added as reference to set theme for the SfToolTip in any application.

-Before apply theme to SfToolTip, required theme assembly should be loaded as follows.
+Before applying theme to the SfToolTip, required theme assembly should be loaded.

 {% tabs %}